 Integrated Business Cluster

-The Integrated Business Cluster (IBC) is consistently cited as one of students' and alumni's most valuable educational experiences.
+The Integrated Business Cluster (IBC) is consistently cited as one of the most valuable educational experiences by students and alumni.